oshirokn/DRL-Banana/Report.md

 - model.py: a PyTorch QNetwork class implementation.
 It initializes a Deep Neural Network composed of:
   -   an input layer (size depending on the state_size parameter)
-  -   two hidden layers (in this example, ran with 64 cells each)
+  -   two hidden layers (units as parameters)
   -   one output layer (size depending on the action_size parameter)
 - dqn_agent.py: DQN Agent Class and a Replay Buffer class implementation
   - DQN Agent implements the following methods: